Alerovere/Paleo-SL-utilities/README.md

 4. Age and associated uncertainty

 ## Folder "Sea Level Curves"
-This script compares published sea-level curves with sea-level observations organised into a pandas dataframe.
+This script compares published sea-level curves with sea-level observations.

 ## Papers using the scripts contained in these folders.
 Version 1.3 of this repository was used to calculate values for the discussion of some sea level data vs VLM in Hearty et al. (2020), https://doi.org/10.1029/2019PA003835